getsentry/sentry-unity/CONTRIBUTING.md

 * clone the repo `git clone https://github.com/getsentry/sentry-unity.git` and `cd` into it
 * restore submodules `git submodule update --init --recursive`
 > Several projects are used as submodules - [sentry-dotnet](https://github.com/getsentry/sentry-dotnet), [Ben.Demystifier](https://github.com/benaadams/Ben.Demystifier)
-* make sure you have `UnityPath` configured in `src/Directory.Build.props` for your operating system
+* make sure you have the pinned down version of Unity, or [adjust the Unity version in the `Directory.Build.props`](https://github.com/getsentry/sentry-unity/blob/cb9e03ace66cdb7379a210d713a925dd4db4169e/src/Directory.Build.props#L6)

+Overall, there are two "flows" to take into account - `Development` and `Release`.
+Each has its corresponding structures and things to consider.

+## Finding the Unity installation

+The `UnityPath` configured in `src/Directory.Build.props` does a lookup at different locations to find Unity.
+This is different per operating system.
+You can adjust it as needed:

 ```xml
 <Project>
   <!-- Other propertes & groups -->